 It’s one of the many signs demonstrating consumers’ heightened sensitivity about where to go, what to purchase, and which businesses to support in the wake of the pandemic.

 It’s true that brands typically don’t have control over user-generated content found in reviews.
 But they can be proactive about ensuring the accuracy of their information across top directories and review sites (Google, Yelp, Facebook, and Tripadvisor).
-This aids the customer experience and facilitates users’ path to purchase.
+This aids the customer experience and facilitates users’ paths to purchase.

 At the very least, marketers should apply local SEO best practices and publish updated business information on authoritative sites where their business locations are listed.
 A recurring complaint found in reviews is wrong data: for example, if a customer shows up in a store only to find that it’s closed, and that management did not update its hours of operation online.

 Reviews are (A Lot) Shorter